Colorado Theft Laws

 The penalties and sentences for theft depend on the value of the object involved, as described below:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Additional Resources For Colorado Theft Laws

 If you're facing charges under Colorado theft laws, there's a wide range of possible outcomes, from acquittal to significant prison time and fines.
 The result will ultimately depend on the evidence in your case and your ability to shape that evidence in your defense.
-As with any criminal case, it's critical to have a professional on your side to advocate on your behalf.
-You can get started today by arranging a free initial case evaluation with an experienced criminal defense attorney near you.
+As with any criminal case, it's critical to have an experienced criminal defense attorney on your side to advocate on your behalf.

 Contact a qualified attorney.